-Data Stream: Data Stream is a particular type of Observation Collection coming from a single System.
+Data Stream: Data Stream is a particular type of (SOSA) ObservationCollection, with the restriction that all Observations are coming from a single System.
+That is why a DataStream is attached to a System, as a sub resource.
 See section 4.2.4.5 Data Stream below for further definition of this term.